rsyncOSX/RsyncOSXdocs/content/post/RsyncOSX.md

 description = "How to install RsyncOSX." lastmod = "2020-09-23"
 +++
-RsyncOSX is released in [version 6.5.4 (31 December 2020)](https://github.com/rsyncOSX/RsyncOSX/releases/tag/v6.5.4).
+RsyncOSX is released in [version 6.5.6 (18 January 2021)](https://github.com/rsyncOSX/RsyncOSX/releases/tag/v6.5.6).
 It is not required to install the menu app (RsyncOSXsched.app).
 The menu app is for executing [scheduled tasks](/post/scheduletasks) only.
 RsyncOSX is [signed and notarized](/post/notarized/).

 ## Install by Homebrew